 I want to focus on the role of a Williamson County commissioner which is much different that a Brentwood City commissioner.
 I encourage voters to contact me.
-Get the facts on where I stand on the current issues facing our county. email@example.com or 615-370-3075 (home)
+Get the facts on where I stand on the current issues facing our county.
+Contact me via an email note at Vote4paulwebb@gmail.com.

 The three top issues that seem to concern most of the residents in the sixth district are:

 My three sons are all graduates of the Williamson County school system.
-My granddaughter will begin attending school in a few years.
-I will work to ensure that the schools she attends will be even better than the ones her father and uncles attended in Brentwood.
+My granddaughter will begin attending Edmondson Elementary School this school year.
+I will work to ensure that her school will be even better than the ones father and uncles attended in Brentwood.

 There are other issues that affect Williamson County but not all of them affect the 6th district.
 One that does affect us is law enforcement and the county jail.
 We need strong law enforcement in the entire county.
 We must make sure our county jail and detention facilities can hold the law breakers so they will not be let loose to commit more crime.
-Brentwood does not have a jail so we need to support the sheriff and his needs for criminal detention.
+Brentwood does not have a jail so we need to do our part to maintain an adequate jail and detention facility.